rjholik/Diagnosis-of-the-COVID-19/README.md

 - CTGAN for data augmentation

 # Conclusion
-This project helps in honing <br>feature engineering</br> and <br>model training</br> skills, with a practical focus on medical diagnostics.
+This project helps in honing <b>feature engineering</b> and <b>model training</b> skills, with a practical focus on medical diagnostics.
 It explores the complexities of imbalanced datasets and emphasizes the importance of feature selection in machine learning for healthcare applications.